laravelio/laravel.io/CONTRIBUTING.md

 This page contains guidelines for contributing to the Laravel.IO project.
 Please review these guidelines before submitting any pull requests to the project.

-This contributing guide is based on the [Laravel Contribution Guide](https://github.com/laravel/framework/blob/master/CONTRIBUTING.md).
+This contributing guide is based on the original [Laravel Contribution Guide](https://github.com/laravel/framework/blob/4.1/CONTRIBUTING.md).

 ## Which Branch?